harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-deployment-faqs.md

 Please read more on Helm2 in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/Helm/native-Helm-quickstart/#Helm-2-in-native-Helm)

-### Is it normal for the `k8sdelete` step with the release name option to delete only specific entities, unlike Helm uninstall, when the chart was initially deployed using the native Helm option?
+### Is it normal for the k8sdelete step with the release name option to delete only specific entities, unlike Helm uninstall, when the chart was initially deployed using the native Helm option?

 The current behavior is as expected.
 Initially, only Kubernetes delete with the release name label was supported.
 However, a feature request has been made to support Helm uninstall or delete, which would be a separate type of step.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/delete-kubernetes-resources/)

-### For Helm Subchart support, if there are multiple subcharts, is there a way to define and manage these additional subcharts beyond the single field provided?
+### For Helm Subchart support, if there are multiple Subcharts, is there a way to define and manage these additional Subcharts beyond the single field provided?

 The utilization of Multiple Helm Charts facilitates the deployment of individual standalone Helm Charts via a single service.
 These charts, akin to artifact sources, correspond to Helm Charts per environment.
 The Sub Chart feature becomes particularly beneficial when users possess an umbrella chart with dependencies, as exemplified in the provided [GitHub repository](https://github.com/thisrohangupta/custom-remote-test-repo/tree/main/parent-chart/charts).
 Upon accessing`/charts/`, both the primary chart and child chart can be obtained.
 One can also configure the YAML to add additional sub chart dependencies.